Goldziher/tree-sitter-language-pack/README.md

 2. Update the `SupportedLanguage` literal type in the [__init__.py](./tree_sitter_language_pack/__init__.py) file.
 3. Build the bindings by executing: `pdm run setup.py build_ext --inplace`
-4. If the build is successful, execute the tests with `pdm run pytest ./tests`
+4. If the build is successful, execute the tests with `pdm run test`
 5. If the tests pass, commit your changes and open a pull request.

 #### Adding an installed binding